mgsosna/mattsosna.com/_posts/python/2021-04-05-SQL_vs_NoSQL.md

       }
     ])
 ```
-Notice how the datatypes in the `classroom_teacher` are different: it's a string for Jerry and a dictionary for Muhammed.
+Notice how the datatypes in `hobbies` are different: it's a string for Jerry and a dictionary for Muhammed.
 (And even within the `hobbies` dictionary, the values are both lists and strings.)
 MongoDB doesn't care $-$ there's no schema to enforce datatypes or structure on the data.

 We can view our data by iterating through the objects returned from `db.classroom.find`.
 We use `pprint` to make it easier to read the output.
 Notice how MongoDB adds a unique object ID to each document.